cbrake/wifi-browser/README.md

   * will take 30-45m to complete -- where 4 LEDS are all blue, it is finished.
   * remove power, remove SD card, and power on
   * should now boot from on-board eMMC flash memory
+* log into BBB via serial console or ssh
 * wget https://github.com/cbrake/wifi-browser/archive/master.zip
 * unzip master.zip
 * cp wifi-browser-master/wif-browser.service /lib/systemd/system/